drsaunders/FtFDownloadAnalysis/podcast_analysis.md

 I speculate that The Giver and Devil on my Back were special cases - they might have benefitted from the posting of episodes on YouTube, starting around the time of The Giver, which raised awareness of the podcast, and encouraged people to subscribe and seek out earlier episodes.

 A Boy and His Dog is our only controversial episode - way more than the normal number of comments on both YouTube (29 - by comparison the episodes before and after had 7 comments and 3 comments respectively) and the Loading Ready Run forum.
-It's possible people shared it with each other partly in a spirit of dislike over our feminist themes! (there were 11 downvotes, when our median is probably 0) Similarly, Ender's Game inspired a lot of passion, with an above average number of comments
+It's possible people shared it with each other partly in a spirit of dislike over our feminist themes! (there were 11 downvotes, when our median is probably 0) Similarly, Ender's Game inspired a lot of passion, with an above average number of comments.

 Some of our least popular, particularly at the start, were books with no movie adaptation, e.g. Tripods, Mortal Engines, and Steelheart.
 However, Uglies and Little Brother were relatively popular. (these are highly successful books) The mean downloads for book-only episodes at day 2 was 1818.2 vs 1866.8 for movie episodes, but a Welch's t test, *p* = 0.71, showed that this difference wasn't statistically significant.
 A bit more evidence for the estimated day 90, where it was 3276.1 vs 3472.6, *p* = 0.08, but still not enough to conclude that our listeners cared if the book had a movie.